micro/network/docs/README.md

 ### High Level

-At the high level we're using the open source [Micro](https://github.com/micro/micro) platform as the foundation for an overlay network on the internet and a runtime for Micro services.
+At the high level we're using the open source [Micro](https://github.com/micro/micro) platform as the foundation for API first development and a runtime for Micro services.
 Each user runs a local server which provides access to the network, a runtime for running services, a local api gateway and web browser.

 ![Architecture](images/arch1.jpg)